khulnasoft-lab/design.khulnasoft.com/contents/usability/helping-users.md

 Help links open in a new tab.
 Doing so makes the result of clicking the links predictable and prevents users from needing to immediately navigate away from their task.

+To learn how to link to GitLab docs in various programming languages, see [Linking to /help](https://docs.gitlab.com/ee/development/documentation/#linking-to-help).

 ### Phrase link text as a question

 Try phrasing the link as the question that will be answered by the linked content.